hcl14/AVA-and-TID2013-image-quality-assessment/README.md

 ## Comparison with Idealo

 The results I received were quite poor on my opinion, so I compared them with available implementation from Idealo ([Link to the latest commit on that time](https://github.com/idealo/image-quality-assessment/commit/97576e330b014b174c3624e509215e634eba407f)).
-You can read out discussion [here](https://github.com/idealo/image-quality-assessment/issues/18).
+You can read our discussion [here](https://github.com/idealo/image-quality-assessment/issues/18).

-To recompute comparison of results, you need to clone the repository, and put the scripts from `idealo_comparison` folder into it, uncommenting the part in `infer.py`.
+To recompute comparison of results, you need to clone the Idealo repository, and put the scripts from `idealo_comparison` folder into it, uncommenting the part in `infer.py`.
 Here are the results for Idealo AVA model:

 ```